python-useful-helpers/advanced-descriptors/README.rst

 1. `Travis CI: <https://travis-ci.com/python-useful-helpers/advanced-descriptors>`_ is used for checking: PEP8, pylint, bandit, installation possibility and unit tests.
 Also it's publishes coverage on coveralls.

-2. `coveralls: <https://coveralls.io/github/python-useful-helpers/advanced-descriptors>`_ is used for coverage display.
+2. `GitHub actions: <https://github.com/python-useful-helpers/advanced-descriptors/actions>`_ is used for checking: PEP8, pylint, bandit, installation possibility and unit tests.

-3. `Azure CI: <https://dev.azure.com/python-useful-helpers/advanced-descriptors/_build?definitionId=2>`_ is used for functional tests on Windows.
+3. `coveralls: <https://coveralls.io/github/python-useful-helpers/advanced-descriptors>`_ is used for coverage display.

 CD system
 =========